kinnison/rust-workshop/template.md

 ???

 - Welcome everyone
-- Explain the intent of the talk
+- Explain the intent of the session
-- Gauge the audience level?

 ---

-title: What???
+title: Topics
 class: middle

 ???

-Explain what things are
+Explain what things will be covered in this session

 ---